JuliaYu2002/juliayu2002.github.io/index.md

 # Hi!
 I'm Julia!

-Aspiring Software Developer, player of video games, and all around tired person.
+Aspiring Software Developer and player of video games.
+I also can be considered a neurodivergent nerd.

 Eventually there will be a picture of me here.